-Spaghetti squash is a nice alternative to pasta – especially for folks who are gluten sensitive and are looking to add some variety to their diet.
-This recipe pairs the squash with the simple clean flavors of tomatoes, spinach and garbanzo beans.
+Spaghetti squash is a nice alternative to pasta—especially for gluten-sensitive folks looking to add some variety to their diet.
+This recipe pairs the squash with the simple, clean flavors of tomatoes, spinach, and garbanzo beans.
 The sauce is low in sodium and has no added fat.
 It’s perfect for a light dinner.

-If you want to add a little extra kick to the dish, try sprinkling some of Minimalistbaker.com’s Vegan Parmesan Cheese on top.
+If you want to add a little extra kick to the dish, try sprinkling some of what my family calls “shaker cheese” (aka vegan “parmesan”) on top.
+Here are a couple of ways to make it.

 Spaghetti Squash Cooking Options